oyemas/Getting_Cleaning_Data/README.md

 ## Getting and Cleaning Data (Coursera Course Project)
-This readme file is generated to describe the R script run_analysis.R This script is used to analyze data for the getting and cleaning data project a coursera course project for data science specialization.
+This readme file is generated to describe the R script "run_analysis.R".
+This script is used to analyze data for the getting and cleaning data project a coursera course project for data science specialization.